Skip to main content

 • Loans

-Free Application for Financial Aid (FAFSA)
+Free Application for Federal Student Aid (FAFSA)

-FAFSA is a form that can be prepared annually by current and prospective college students (undergraduate and graduate)in the United States to determine their eligibility for federal, state and college sponsored financial aid including grants, educational loans, and work-study programs.
+FAFSA is a form that can be prepared annually by current and prospective college students (undergraduate and graduate) in the United States to determine their eligibility for federal, state and college sponsored financial aid including grants, educational loans, and work-study programs.
 FAFSA requires that you submit your family's financial information, such as income, assets and other household information in order to determine what your financial need is. https://fafsa.ed.gov

 Grants

 The U.S. Department of Education offers a variety of federal grants to students attending four-year colleges or universities, community colleges and career schools.
 Grants and scholarships are often called "gift aid" because they are free money-financial aid that doesn't have to be repaid.
-Grants are often need-based, while scholarship are are usually merit-based.
+Grants are often need-based, while scholarships are usually merit-based.
 Grants can come from the federal government, state government, college, private or nonprofit organization.

 Scholarships